Clubs

 Participants: Any Blanchet student in grades 6 through 12 can join the Robotics Club.

-To Apply: Email Mr. Smith to join!
+To Apply: Email Mr. Krause to join!

 Blanchet’s High School and Mid High Science Olympiad Teams successfully compete at the Oregon State Science Olympiad Tournament held annually at area high schools.